-If an ApsaraDB for Redis instance experiences high CPU utilization, the throughput and response time of an application that connects to the instance are affected.
-In some cases, the application may stop responding.
-If the average CPU utilization is higher than 50% and the average peak CPU utilization within 5 minutes is higher than 90%, the stability of the application may be affected.
-You must pay close attention to this issue and locate the cause.
+If an ApsaraDB for Redis instance experiences high CPU utilization, the throughput of the instance and response time of an application that connects to the instance are affected.
+In extreme cases, the application may stop responding.
+If the average CPU utilization is higher than 50% and the average peak CPU utilization within a 5-minute period is higher than 90%, the stability of the application may be affected.
+You must pay close attention to and troubleshoot this issue.

 Commands that consume a large amount of CPU resources have a time complexity of O(N) or higher.
-In most cases, a command with a higher time complexity consumes more resources.
+In most cases, a command with a higher time complexity consumes more CPU resources.
 This increases CPU utilization.
-For more information about the time complexity of each command, see the Redis official website.
+For more information about the time complexity of each command, visit the Redis official website.

-If ApsaraDB for Redis runs commands that consume a large amount of resources, pending requests are piled up in the queue due to single-threading.
+If ApsaraDB for Redis runs commands that consume a large amount of CPU resources, pending requests are piled up in the queue due to single-threading.
 This slows down the response of applications.
-In some cases, the ApsaraDB for Redis instance may be overwhelmed by pending requests.
-The application may be disconnected due to the timeouts of these requests.
+In some cases, an ApsaraDB for Redis instance may be overwhelmed by pending requests.
+An application may be disconnected due to these requests timing out.
 In addition, user requests may be directly forwarded to the backend database.
 As a result, a cache avalanche occurs.

 - Use the performance monitoring feature to identify the time period during which CPU utilization is high.
 For more information, see Query monitoring data.

-- Use the following methods to identify the commands that cause high CPU utilization:
+- Use the following methods to identify the commands that consume a large amount of

 - Audit logs record modification and deletion operations that are performed on ApsaraDB for Redis instances.
 You can query audit logs to analyze the commands and trends within a specified time period.
-This allows you to identify the commands that cause high CPU utilization.
+This allows you to identify the commands that consume a large amount of CPU resources.
 For more information, see Query audit logs.

-- Slow logs record commands that are run with a duration longer than the specified threshold.
+- Slow logs record commands that are run for longer than the specified threshold.
+You

-You can identify commands that cause high CPU utilization based on the statements
+can identify commands that consume a large amount of CPU resources based on the statements

-and duration that are recorded in slow logs.
+and durations that are recorded in slow logs.
 For more information, see Query slow logs.

-Note The amount of time that is taken to run a statement is measured in microseconds.
+Note The amount of time that is taken to execute a statement is measured in microseconds.

-- Assess and disable commands with a high risk and high-CPU utilization, such as FLUSHALL, KEYS, and HGETALL.
+- Assess and disable commands that cause a high risk and consume a large amount of CPU resources, such as FLUSHALL, KEYS, and HGETALL.
 For more information, see Disable high-risk commands.

 - Optimize your application.
 For example, do not frequently sort data.

-- Optional:Use the following methods to modify the instance based on your business settings:
+- Optional:Use one of the following methods to modify the instance based on your business settings:

 - Enable the proxy query cache feature.
 After you enable this feature, proxy servers cache the request and response data of hotkeys.
-If a proxy server receives a duplicate request within the validity period of cached data, the proxy server directly returns a response to the client without the need to interact with backend data shards.
+If a proxy server receives a duplicate request during the validity period of the cached data, the proxy server directly returns a response to the client without the need to interact with backend data shards.
+This helps prevent skewed requests caused by hotkeys that receive a large number of read requests.
 For more information, see Use proxy query cache to address issues caused by hotkeys.

-- In most cases, the issue is caused by hotkeys.
-You can analyze the slow logs and audit logs, and then check the hotkeys on each node.
+- Analyze the slow logs and audit logs, and then check the hotkeys on each node.
 This way, you can resolve the issue or slightly decrease CPU utilization.
-For more information, see View real-time hot key logs.
+For more information, see Query real-time and historical hotkeys.

 Optimize short-lived connections

-Connections are frequently established.
+Connections to an ApsaraDB for Redis instance are frequently established.
 As a result, a large amount of resources of the ApsaraDB for Redis instance are consumed.
 In this case, CPU utilization is high, the number of established connections is large, and the queries per second (QPS) does not reach the expected value.